 The Arizona-Mexico Commission (AMC) is Arizona’s premier cross-border nonprofit organization.
 Our mission is to improve the economic prosperity and quality of life for all Arizonans through strong, public/private collaborations in advocacy, trade, networking and information.

 The AMC seeks to influence policy and decision making in areas that impact the bilateral relationship between the U.S. and Mexico.
 From such policies that facilitate the flow of goods and people at the border to policies that protect the environment, there are many areas of critical interest to the AMC and its members.
 The AMC is, thus, the vehicle for conveying these messages to decision makers in Washington D.C and Mexico City.

-In 2014, Arizona exported $8.6 billion to Mexico representing 41% of Arizona’s total exports to the world.
+In 2015, Arizona exported $9.2 billion to Mexico representing about 40% of Arizona’s total exports to the world.
 In addition, visitors from Mexico to Arizona spend over $7 million every day shopping in our stores, eating at our restaurants, staying in our hotels and other businesses, greatly contributing substantially to Arizona’s economy.
 In order to ensure continued growth in trade and tourism, the AMC has dedicated considerable effort and resources to improving our ports of entry with Mexico.